 - 3/4 tsp pepper

-Slowly pour ½ cup of sauce into the bowl with the eggs.
+- Slowly pour ½ cup of sauce into the bowl with the eggs.
 Whisk constantly while pouring and until smooth.
-Once smooth, pour back into pot with remaining mixture.
+Once smooth, whisk eggs back into pot with remaining mixture.
 Stir in seasoned salt, and salt & pepper.

-In slow cooker, slice remaining 4 tbsp of butter into pot.
-Layer pasta on bottom of pot and cover with grated cheddar & Velveeta cheeses.
+- In slow cooker, slice remaining 4 tbsp of butter evenly onto bottom of pot.
+Layer 1/3 of cooked pasta on top of butter inpot and cover with 1/3 of the grated cheddar and 1/3 of the Velveeta cheeses.
 Continue layering until all of the pasta and cheeses are used.

-Cover and cook in slow cooker on low heat for 2 hours, stirring occasionally.
+- Cover and cook in slow cooker on low heat for 2 hours, stirring every 30 minutes.